-UW System scientists represent themselves in any consulting agreements with private companies.
+Universities of Wisconsin scientists represent themselves in any consulting agreements with private companies.
 However, WiSys might ask a company to enter into a consulting agreement with an inventor when his or her invention is licensed, in order to fully support the technology's development.

 How do WiSys' patenting and licensing processes differ from those of other technology transfer organizations?

 WiSys is structured in a customer-focused manner.
 Patenting and licensing activities are divided between intellectual property managers who work with Universities of Wisconsin inventors to patent their discoveries and licensing managers who focus on licensing discussions and negotiations with industry.
 This structure allows WiSys to hire staff with specific industry experience in either patenting or licensing and leads to faster overall patenting and licensing processes.